-But then, from a sustainability perspective, many argue that silk bio-degrades easily, and is therefore kind to the planet.
+But then, from a sustainability perspective, many argue that silk bio-degrades easily, so is therefore kind to the planet.
 And that’s true.
 Silk is also gloriously soft, drapes like a dream, and feels wonderful on the body.

 So what’s an animal-and-planet loving fashionista to do?

 Derived from a flowering plant in the nettle family, ramie has actually been used for over 6,000 years for the production of fabric, mainly in China, Brazil, Indonesia and the Philippines.
-But now the Italian label Balossa has centred its entire collection on Ramie, and the designs are spectacular.

 Their most recent collection also introduces a new shade of soft pink combined with white, which homages Neo-Romanticism with large, elegant bows.

 This season’s Balossa trousers are characterised by a deconstructed seam, wide at the ankle, and slightly rounded at the back.
-Huge pockets are the trademark of this collection, be they on shirts, trousers, or skirts, and there is a serious versatility in these pieces, too.
+Huge pockets are the trademark of this collection, be they on shirts, trousers, or skirts.
+And there is a serious versatility in these pieces, too.
 For example, the shirts for example are as delicate as veils, and can easily turn into mini-dresses, or kimonos, as well as elegant overcoats, and asymmetrical tops, adorned with wooden buttons.

-Balossa’s collection offers a wonderful opportunity to caress your body for the first time with nature’s own vegan silk – we think ramie is beautifully showcased by Balossa, and we hope that other designers and consumers alike are inspired by the incredible things that can be done with it.
+Balossa’s collection offers a wonderful opportunity to caress your body for the first time with nature’s own vegan silk.
+We think ramie is beautifully showcased by Balossa, and we hope that other designers and consumers alike are inspired by the incredible things that can be done with it.

 Shop Balossa here.